What is homeowners and renters insurance fraud?

-Home insurance fraud generally involves a deceptive act against an insurance company, usually for financial gain.
-By some estimates, about 10% of all the money property/casualty insurance companies pay out as much as $40 billion each year to fraudulent claims.
+Home insurance frauds generally involves a deceptive act against an insurance company, usually for personal financial gain.
+According to the FBI, property/casualty insurance companies pay out as much as $40 billion each year to fraudulent claims.

-Depending on the details of the case, including the amount of money involved and the state where you live, insurance fraud can be a felony offense.
+Depending on the details of the case, including the amount of money involved and the state where you live, insurance fraud can be considered a felony.
 Felonies are serious crimes and usually carry a sentence of one or more years in prison in addition to fines.
 In most states, convicted felons lose the right to vote, at least temporarily, and may have difficulty finding employment.

 What are the penalties for renters or homeowners insurance fraud?

 Home insurance fraud’s punishment can vary from state to state.
 Even in cases where the homeowners insurance scam doesn't reach the felony level (and even if you are acquitted), just being investigated for insurance fraud may make it difficult to get insurance in the future.
-Consider, too, that many home financing agreements require homeowners insurance in the loan terms, so being investigated for or convicted of homeowners insurance fraud may make it difficult to buy a home.
+Consider, too, that many home financing agreements require homeowners insurance in the loan terms, so being investigated for, or being convicted of, homeowners insurance fraud may make it difficult to buy a home.
 If you're able to secure insurance after a homeowners or renters insurance fraud case, your policy may be more expensive than it would otherwise be.

-How can I protect myself from homeowners insurance fraud?
+How can I protect myself from homeowners and renters insurance scams?

 Another way to protect yourself is to hold others accountable.
 If a contractor offers to "cover your deductible," they probably aren't offering to pay for it themselves.
 That may mean that they'll give you a discount and then bill your insurance for more than you actually owe them.
 That way, the insurance payout will also pay for your home or renters insurance deductible.
 Accepting this kind of offer may get you involved in a homeowners or renters insurance scam even if you aren't aware of what the person is doing, so be careful if a repair person, contractor, or other vendor is offering something that seems too good to be true.

-If you suspect or find out after the fact that a repair person, contractor, or other vendor has been doing something dishonest (say, the bill they give you and the amount the insurance company pays out don't match), you should report it right away.
+If you suspect or find out after the fact that a repair person, contractor, or other vendor has been doing something dishonest (say, the bill they give you and the amount the insurance company pays out don't match), you should report it to your insurance company right away.

 How do I report homeowners or renters insurance fraud?

-Insurance fraud of all types is so prevalent that there's a national bureau dedicated to managing it.
+Insurance fraud is so prevalent that there's a national bureau dedicated to managing it.
 If you believe that you've discovered evidence of insurance fraud, you can contact the National Insurance Crime Bureau to report it or leave a tip.
 Many state governments also have fraud hotlines or prevention bureaus you can contact.
 You can also report an insurance fraud tip directly to Progressive – regardless of the insurance provider involved.